heroku/buildpacks-procfile/README.md

-`heroku/procfile` is the [Heroku Cloud Native Buildpack][heroku-buildpacks] for Procfile applications.
+`heroku/procfile` is the [Heroku Cloud Native Buildpack][heroku-buildpacks] for applications that use a Procfile to declare process types.
 It replicates the behavior of [`Procfile`](https://devcenter.heroku.com/articles/procfile) from builds on the Heroku Platform.

 > [!IMPORTANT]